-&lt;sup>2 OGE's performance goals are based on statistical data from a variety of existing sources, including posttraining evaluations, an annual agency ethics program questionnaire, and the Annual Survey of Ethics Officials.
+2 OGE's performance goals are based on statistical data from a variety of existing sources, including post-training evaluations, an annual agency ethics program questionnaire, and the Annual Survey of Ethics Officials.
+OGE notes that one indicator was modified.
+3-year cycle: White House Counsel, OVP, and Office of Pandemic Preparedness and Response Policy (OPPRP)(a new agency) were postponed.
+OGE redirected its efforts to additional 4-year cycle agencies to exceed the overall target of 42 agencies reviewed.